mattyu123/quiz_app/planning/sampleQuizzes.md

 These are the sample quizzes that will already be available for a user to complete

+NOTE: OPTION 1 IN THE DATABASE IS ALWAYS RIGHT ANSWER
+- On UI, we can randomize the order the options appear in to the user

 ## Quiz 1 - Countries and Capitals (Public Quiz)

 **Question 1: What is the capital of Japan?**